 Do Alligators And Crocodiles Live In The Same Location?

-Often times, crocodiles and alligators get mistaken for each other.
+Oftentimes, crocodiles and alligators get mistaken for each other.
 While there are strong similarities between the two, there are also some stark differences.
-The biggest difference being that their snouts are quite unique to each animal.
+The biggest difference is that their snouts are quite unique to each animal.

 Crocodiles tend to have a narrower nose frame while alligators have wide, flattened noses.
 Because of this major difference, alligators are said to have a stronger jaw than crocodiles.

 However, that doesn’t make crocodiles any less dangerous and should still be avoided.

 When it comes to weight, both can be pretty large in size.
 Specifically looking crocodiles are recorded at weights of almost 1,000kg (or 2,200lbs) making them incredible creatures.